johneatmon/www/src/pages/work/prosource-website.md

 <WebsiteAccordion />

-Overall, I am pleased with how the redesign turned out, especially for a product design and development team of one.
+Overall, I am pleased with how the redesign turned out, especially given the tight deadline.

 ### Outcomes